-We operate as one business segment, which is the innovation, development and commercialization of life-transforming therapeutic products.
+We operate in a single segment, focusing on serving patients with devastating and ultra-rare disorders through the innovation, development and commercialization of life-transforming therapeutic products.
+Consistent with our operational structure, our chief operating decision maker manages and allocates resources at a global, consolidated level.
 Therefore, results of our operations are reported on a consolidated basis for purposes of segment reporting, consistent with our management reporting.
 Disclosures about net product sales and long-lived assets by geographic area are presented below.